dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Explainability

 For model explainability, I utilized the [SHap library](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models, offering insights into feature importance.
-However, to ensure a comprehensive analysis, I also delved into [Permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook.
+However, to ensure a comprehensive analysis, I also delved into [permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook.
 This approach allowed for a thorough examination of feature importance from different perspectives, enriching our understanding of the model's predictive behavior.
 Fianlly, I employed the [Lime library](https://github.com/marcotcr/lime)  to evaluate the complete stacking regressor's feature importance.
 Below, you'll find the SHap charts for both the putting and approach models using LGBMRegressor.

 #### Key Insight
 * Super surprised to see distance from edge matters more than distance to pin for putting, curious if this would be the case if I had a larger dataset
+* "Downhill Slope" and "Elevation Below Ball" are distinct features.
+Despite their seemingly similar nature, they are not the same.
+To confirm this, a pairwise correlation was done.

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">